Roqay/RoQayStandards/MobileStandards/DevelopmentTools.md

 For hybrid `ReactNative` projects code editing we are using [`Visual Studio Code`](https://code.visualstudio.com).

+For hybrid `ReactNative` projects initialization we are using [`roqay-react-native-template`](https://github.com/Roqay/react-native-temp).

 ### ~~Recommended JavaScript Tools~~

 ~~If you are developing hybrid `ReactNative` project using `JavaScript` it is prefered to use [`Flow`](https://flow.org) to provide you with static type checking for `JavaScript`.
 But it is recommended to use `TypeScript` instead of `JavaScript` as it contains types internaly.~~